BBuchholz/myriad-central-node/MYRIAD_CHECKLIST.md

 "Ecosystem Checklist"
 - [ ] every card has a description
-- [ ] every site has at least one card
+- [IN PROGRESS SEE BELOW UNDER "SISTER SITES"] every site has at least one card
     - [ ] eventually, every site has its own card for each other site (variants specific to relationship)
 - [ ] every site has at least one activity card (type)
 - [ ] every site has "CARDS.vue" accurrate and up to date